FoodStandardsAgency/food_gov_uk_d8/drupal/web/themes/custom/fsa/README.md

 This theme uses [BEM](http://getbem.com/) as much as it is possible.

 ### Bitmap and vector assets
 Webpack loaders check for bitmap and vector images separately.
-Bitmap images and compressed and copied to `dist/img/` folder.
-All the vector images are turned into one sprite (`dist/sprite.svg`) on the other hand.
+Bitmap images are compressed and copied to `dist/img/` folder.
+All the vector images on the other hand are turned into one sprite (`dist/sprite.svg`).
 Themer can reference to a specific vector image with this line of code:

 ```
 <div class="svg">